initialcommit-com/git-sim/README.md

 `--title=title`: Custom title to display at the beginning of the animation.
 `--logo=logo.png`: The path to a custom logo to use in the animation intro/outro.
 `--outro-top-text`: Custom text to display above the logo during the outro.
 `--outro-bottom-text`: Custom text to display below the logo during the outro.
+`--font`: Font family used to display rendered text.

 The `[subcommand options]` are like regular Git options specific to the specified subcommand (see below for a full list).